What will be in the SQA Navigation exam?

 True set and drift

-The examiner will be assessing whether you know where to apply the set to a ship’s course, but may also combine this question with leeway as shown in number 3.
+The examiner will be assessing whether you know where to apply the set to a ship’s course, but may also combine this question with leeway as shown in b.

-5. Determines course to steer to counteract current/tidal stream by construction on a chart.
+e.
+Determines course to steer to counteract tidal stream by construction on a chart.

 How to do this question can be found here.